SO MANY BIBLE CHAPTER THAT CONFIRM THAT JESUS IS THE SUPREME MERCY & SAVIOR ABOVE AND ALL LIFE

 6. Romans 5: Mercy While We Were Sinners

-Summary of Jesus as the Supreme Savior:
+The Significance of Jesus as the Supreme Savior

 JMAS NETWORK CONSULT WEBSITE MEDIA